The Edit

 The practice facilities are truly second to none: a stunning grass driving range cast amongst sandy waste areas and tall pines, a chipping area with bunkers to practice from and a vast passing green with some wicked slopes to prepare you for the course.

-The Dunas course at Comporta was designed by David McLay Kidd who has also designed Bandon Duners, the Castle course at St Andrews and Queenwood in Surrey to name a few.
-McLay Kidd is known for his bunkering and undulating, fun green complexes and Dunas does not disappoint on those fronts.
+Designed by David McLay Kidd who has also designed Bandon Duners, the Castle course at St Andrews and Queenwood in Surrey to name a few.
+Dunas showcases his signature style.
+Known for his striking bunkering and undulating, yet enjoyable green complexes Dunas doesn't fall short.

 With five sets of tees, one must choose wisely as the course ranges from 4200 yards to 7200 yards for the pros.
 We played it off the 62 tees which measured around 6600 yards which I would say presented a fair test whilst being playable.